simonmichael/hledger_site/index.md

    - You can add data with your favourite text editor, or a UI, or download it from banks or [any CSV file][convert].

-   - You can optionally use a version control system, such as [Git], to safeguard your data; track changes; manage alternate what-if scenarios; and collaborate with others.

    - You can start with
      [very basic journal entries and reports](#quick-start),
      and get more sophisticated when you're ready.

+   - You can optionally use a version control system, such as [Git], to safeguard your data; track changes; manage alternate what-if scenarios; and collaborate with others.

    - The plain text format and fast command-line interface (plus a reusable [library] for building your own [commands][script]) facilitate scripting and customisation.

-0. It is **free to use**, with no purchase price or monthly fees.
-   And it is licensed under **[GNU GPLv3][gpl]**, providing the strongest guarantee that you will always have the right to run, inspect, modify, or share it.

-0. It runs on your local computer, keeping your financial data **private and under your control**.
-(You can also share/collaborate online if you wish.)
+0. It is modelled after the pioneering [Ledger], and will read many Ledger files without change.
+   Ledger users will find the data formats and commands familiar.

+0. It comes with supported, zero-setup **[command line]**, **[terminal]**, and **[web]** user interfaces, and aims to serve **both power users and folks new to accounting or computers**.

 0. It is **easy to [install] on all supported platforms**, with official **mac, windows & linux** builds.

-0. It comes with supported, zero-setup **[command line]**, **[terminal]**, and **[web]** user interfaces, and aims to serve **both power users and folks new to accounting or computers**.

 0. It prioritises **robustness**, **usability**, and **thorough documentation**.

+0. It is quite **fast**, parsing and analysing ~2000 txns/s on a 2013 macbook.
+Typically, reports take a fraction of a second and hledger-ui updates instantly as you edit.

 0. It is **[actively maintained]**, with regular [releases], a large [chat room](#help) and other [support resources](#help).

+0. It is **free**, with no purchase price or monthly fees.
+   And it is licensed under **[GNU GPLv3][gpl]**, providing the strongest guarantee that you will always have the right to run, inspect, modify, or share it.

+And here are some limitations, currently:

+- The "GUIs" are minimalist; there is no rich polished GUI at the level of Quicken/Quickbooks.

+- In the beginning it might feel like there's too much freedom and not enough guidance.
+  Some common needs are not yet satisfactorily documented.
+  (Tip: a request in chat often produces a quick doc!)

+- Importing bank CSV files requires a little bit of configuration, and direct download from banks requires a bit more.

+- hledger doesn't yet calculate capital gains automatically, you must do that semi-manually.
+(Ledger and Beancount have partial support for this.)

+- hledger is not yet as fast as Ledger, which can be ~10x faster (with some sacrifices, like non-date-aware balance assertions).

 [command line]:               add.html
 [terminal]:                   ui.html